Departmental Policies and Committee Regulations

 The Department's Policy on undergraduate advising is that students can seek academic advising from any permanent faculty member in the Department.
 If you have taken, or are currently taking a course with one of our faculty members, and are comfortable talking with them, you are welcome to seek them out for advice.
-We DO NOT require that you see our Undergraduate Chair, Professor Noenoe Silva.
+We DO NOT require that you see our Undergraduate Chair at any point, however it IS recommended.
 Please see the office staff in Saunders 640 if you have any questions.

-If you wish to make an appointment with a faculty member, please e-mail or call them (click here for directory).
+If you wish to make an appointment with a faculty member, please e-mail or call them.
 As a side note, the staff in the main office does not regularly keep track of faculty schedules, and can only provide office hours and contact information.